Why Google Is Training 130,000 Electricians

 Factories used to mean steel, smoke, and noise.

-Today’s factories are hyperscale data centers, humming with GPUs and chillers.
+Today’s factories are hyperscale data centers, buzzing with GPUs and chillers.

 They are truly cathedrals of computation, and they only exist because someone ran wire, bolted panels, and flipped switches.
-AI is a feat of not only of intelligence, but manpower.
+AI is a feat of not only of intelligence, but of manpower.
+We tend to forget that.

-The U.S. power grid is old…built for homes and toaster ovens, not AI.
+The U.S. power grid is old, built for homes and toaster ovens, not AI.
 We have a ton of issues for powering these giant monsters of machines.
-Current issues include:
+Current issues include 1950s-era transformers are still in use, blackouts are increasing, and renewable energy can’t connect fast enough.

-Now add AI, electric vehicles, and smart cities to the mix?
+Now add AI, electric vehicles, and smart cities into the mix?

 The Skills Gap Crisis